We were told we would get an answer back today on a short sale

 It happens.

-Depending on many variables (lender, listing agent, etc.) getting the lenders approval for the short sale can take anywhere from a short couple of days to literally months.
+Depending on many variables (lender, listing agent, etc.), getting the lender's approval for the short sale can take anywhere from a few days to months.

-Sometimes the short sale doesn't even get approved.
-Sometimes the short sale gets approved for more than the listing price.
-Yes it happens too.
+Sometimes, the short sale needs to be approved.
+Sometimes, the short sale gets approved for more than the listing price.
+Yes, it happens too.

-At Kenna Real Estate, We understand the anxiety and frustration that comes with waiting for the answer.
+At Kenna Real Estate, We understand the anxiety and frustration of waiting for the answer.
 As soon as we hear something, we will let you know.
 We go by what the lender's representative tells us.
-Sometimes it is like pulling teeth.
-Often we don't get the answer the day we were supposed to.
-It's frequently any body's guess when the approval gets done.
+Sometimes, it is like pulling teeth.
+Often, we don't get the answer the day we were supposed to.
+It's frequently anybody's guess when the approval gets done.

-As a listing agent on a short sale, we are literally on the phone, e-mailing, faxing (anything) with the lenders daily, often several times a day.
-Yet we may still not get an accurate answer.
+As a listing agent on a short sale, we are literally on the phone, emailing, faxing (anything) with the lenders daily, often several times a day.
+Yet, we may still need an accurate answer.

 Two examples.